Perhaps you have heard other people say that pressure cookers can cause cancer, and it made you cautious of them, not wanting to harm your health.

 With pressure cookers, you won’t encounter it, but you do have other ways that you may be consuming higher quantities of acrylamide and not even realize it.
 Some of the cooking methods dangerous with starchy foods include:

 As you can see, the danger of acrylamide exists with many other cooking methods.
-With starchy foods high in carbohydrates, the Food Standards Agency advises you boil, steam, and microwave them—you may find a pressure cooker helpful with that!
+With starchy foods high in carbohydrates, the Food Standards Agency advises you to boil, steam, and microwave them you may find a pressure cooker helpful with that!

 You still see this persistent myth that pressure cookers can cause cancer with specific foods.
 We call it a persistent myth because the evidence suggests that it poses less threat than other cooking methods.
 Still, researchers never reached conclusive evidence to suggest that it causes cancer.

-If you fear to cook starchy foods like this because you don’t want to eat acrylamide, we understand.
+If you fear cooking starchy foods like this because you don’t want to eat acrylamide, we understand.
 No one has reached conclusive evidence, but we wanted to point out that you have other cooking methods that pose a much greater risk of you consuming acrylamide.

 The moisture in a pressure cooker lowers the risk that you would consume in high enough quantities to cause cancer because it uses wet steam to cook your foods.